 \section{Parametrized post-Einstein parameters}

-The parametrized post-Einsteinian (ppE) framework was proposed by Yunes and Pretorius \cite{Yunes_2009} to describe GWs emitted by a binary system on a quasi-circular orbit in metric theories of gravity.
-Within ppE framework, all deviations from GR in gravitational waveforms can be expressed through a set of four post-Einstein parameters $(\alpha_{ppe},\beta_{ppe},a,b)$.
-It is worth to noting the original ppE framework includes only the two tensor polarizations $h_+$ and $h_\times$.
-At the moment, there is a more expanded version of the post-Einstein formalism, which includes a larger set of ppE parameters, and therefore takes into account more options for various deviations from GR when describing GW amplitudes and phases.
+The parametrized post-Einsteinian (ppE) framework was proposed by Yunes and Pretorius \cite{Yunes_2009} to describe GWs emitted by binary system on quasi-circular orbits in metric theories of gravity.
+Within ppE formalism, all deviations from GR in gravitational waveforms can be expressed through a set of four post-Einstein parameters $(\alpha_{ppe},\beta_{ppe},a,b)$.
+It is worth to noting that the original ppE framework includes only the two tensor polarizations $h_+$ and $h_\times$.
+At present, a more general extension of the ppE formalism has been developed, which introduces a broader set of parameters and allows for a wider range of deviations from GR in both the amplitude and phase of GWs.
 A more general the gravitational waveform $\tilde h(f)$ can be expressed as